MIT-Informatics/PreservationSimulation/PaperDraft/picturesneeded.md

 Notes from 20180821

-- Need convincing pic for five audited copies in calm days.
+- DONE: Need convincing pic for five audited copies in calm days.
 Add 1% and 0.1% lines and see what it looks like.
 Check also for much longer periods, e.g., 30 and 50 years.
-- Random: compare same number of segments, just with vs without replacement.
+- DONE: Random: compare same number of segments, just with vs without replacement.
 How many copies?
 Year, quarter, month.
 Maybe also 5 year cycle with 5 segments, done with replacement, just for comparison.
-- Use names not numbers for the figures to allow us to reorder them.
+- DONE: Use names not numbers for the figures to allow us to reorder them.
 Numbers assigned at the last minute.
 - Segments: ignore monthly, but leave the 2 year line.
 - Compression: may do this in a table rather than figure.
 Can we do a dramatic picture/graph?
 - Is there a function that relates one extra copy to a reduction in loss?
 Need to look across a lot of empirical data.